RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 Huaquiangbei is a neighborhood in Shenzhen, China filled with stores that sell everything electronic.
 Sure, you can buy the typical goods: cell phones, laptops, drones, and so on.
 And IoT enthusiasts are excited to find even more: solid state devices, packaged integrated circuits, Arduinos and Raspberry Pis (and their clones) and even reels of surface-mount components ready for your printed circuit board assembly robot.
 LEDs of every size, switches of every variety, and non-stop chatter of deals being made.

+Huaquiangbei is the primary reason for my visit to China.
 Wired Magazine published a [1-hour video tour of Huaquiangbei](https://www.youtube.com/watch?v=SGJ5cZnoodY&list=PLOnWKC1gI_OMDuVNC0l27FZ2xJUX5UTkg&index=7).
 When you watch the video

 ### First Impressions
 Overwhelmed.